 COASTAL CROATIA

 Even Romans loved Istria, as vilas rusticas distinctly demonstrate.
-Istra is therefore cultivated land, with enchanting coastal towns like Poreč, Pula or Rovinj, but also in the interior.
-Motovun, Hum and others are hilltop towns amid the rolling hills with the wood and small farms.
-In Istra, you can majestically wine and dine, immerse in history, engage in various outdoor activities or just be lazy on the beach.
-Brijuni and Kamenjak re natural highlights, but every nook and cranny of Istra offers a chance to discover something and please your senses.
+Istra is, therefore cultivated land, with enchanting coastal towns like Poreč, Pula or Rovinj, but also in the interior.
+Motovun, Hum and others are hilltop towns amid the rolling hills with wood and small farms.
+In Istra, you can majestically wine and dine, immerse in history, engage in various outdoor activities or be lazy on the beach.
+Brijuni and Kamenjak are natural highlights, but every nook and cranny of Istra offers a chance to discover something and please your senses.

 Kvarner

 Kvarner is bordering Gorski kotar on east and Istra on the north.
-Actually, southern slopes of Istrian Učka Mountain are part of the area.
+The southern slopes of Istrian Učka Mountain are part of the area.
 Kvarner is a huge bay with the port city of Rijeka at the bottom.
-Continental part consists of two sides.
+The continental part consists of two sides.
 One goes to the Učka mentioned above foothills – Opatija Riviera, with the string of small coastal towns, glitzy Opatija is the most known.
-These towns are a blend of Croatian and Austrian architecture, with posh villas and hotels.
+These towns blend Croatian and Austrian architecture with posh villas and hotels.
 Another continental side follows the Adriatic coast to the south, beneath the mountains that eventually become mighty Velebit.
-Several towns are also tourist centers.
-Then, there are islands: the largest Croatian islands –Krk and Cres, together with Mali Lošinj are and popular tourist destinations with beautiful nature and historic coastal towns.
-Smaller, bare and weather-beaten islands that jut from the sea stretch further south, ending with the Rab Island – the border with Dalmatia.
+Several towns are also tourist centres.
+Then, there are islands: the largest Croatian islands –Krk and Cres, along with Lošinj, are popular tourist destinations with beautiful nature and historic coastal towns.
+Smaller, bare and weather-beaten islands that jut from the sea stretch further south, ending with Rab Island – the border with Dalmatia.
 This is the most accessible part of the Croatia coast.

 Dalmatia

-All praises to Kvarner and Istra, but Dalmatia is the true Mediterranean.
-Split is the largest city, but Zadar, Šibenik and Dubrovnik are other major economic hubs, but also historical and cultural centers of Dalmatia.
-Numerous other stone, mellow towns, and villages adorn the coast that you can’t escape the ancient times that date back to the Greek presence.
+All praises to Kvarner and Istra, but Dalmatia is the authentic Mediterranean.
+Split is the largest city, but Zadar, Šibenik and Dubrovnik are other major economic hubs and historical and cultural centres of Dalmatia.
+Numerous other stone, mellow towns and villages adorn the coast you can’t escape the ancient times that date back to the Greek presence.

-Dalmatia is a coastal getaway, where people still blend in harmony with nature (despite rampant urbanization in some places).
-Blue and crystal clear sea bathe mostly rocky shore, in the shadow of the Aleppo pine and Mediterranean oaks.
-Dalmatian islands often emanate in laid-back island vibe, while some of them like Lastovo excel in island seclusion.
+Dalmatia is a coastal getaway where people still blend in harmony with nature (despite rampant urbanization in some places).
+Blue and crystal clear sea bathes mostly rocky shore in the shadow of the Aleppo pine and Mediterranean oaks.
+Dalmatian islands often emanate a laid-back island vibe, while some, like Lastovo, excel in island seclusion.